pykale/pykale/examples/polypharmacy_gripnet/README.md

 | ChG-TargetDecagon | 3,648(P), 284(D) | 18,690     | 1                   |
 | ChChSe-Decagon    | 645(D)           | 4,649,441  | 1,317               |

-Note: In this example, we use a [small subset of GripNet-DECAGON](https://github.com/pykale/data/blob/main/graphs/pose_pyg_2.pt) to show the usage of GripNet in predicting polypharmacy side effects.
-For the purpose of demonstration, we use subsets from the training set as the validation and test sets because in this subset: 1) there are no specific validation and test sets and 2) some of the side effects are not associated with any drug pairs.
-We plan to update the example dataset and this example in the future.
+Note: In this example, we use a [small subset of the integrated dataset above](https://github.com/pykale/data/blob/main/graphs/pose_pyg_2.pt) to illustrate the usage of GripNet in predicting polypharmacy side effects.
+Here, we reuse the training set as the validation and test sets for the purpose of demonstration only.
+We will update this example when an improved example dataset becomes available at a later time.

 ## 4. Usage